take44444/l4tc/README.md

-# Lup Compiler
+# L4T Compiler
-The compiler for Lup, which is the original programming language.
+The compiler for L4T, which is the original programming language.

 ## Abstract
 ### Variable